Bigger house or smaller mortgage: what's best when buying a new home?

 So, you’re thinking of buying your next home.
 If you are anything like most of our members, you’ll be spending a lot of time on the Homefinder map, looking at the different places you could afford.

-It’s a tricky one, as none of us has a crystal ball, but here are the things you need to be thinking about to reach your decision.
+It’s a tricky one, as none of us has a crystal ball!
+But here are the things to think about.

 In this article, we help you:

 - decide what type of home you want to buy

 - understand the costs of upgrading to a bigger home